 - The weather in Oaxaca is pretty consistently hot, with year-round high temps typically between 75-90 degrees Fahrenheit.
-During the colder months of the year (November to March) the temps can dip to as low as 47 degrees at night because of the altitude.
-Bring sunglasses, hats and other typical items for a sunny climate but also light layers for the evening.
+During the colder months of the year (November to March), the temps can dip to as low as 47 degrees at night because of the altitude.
+Bring sunglasses, hats, and other typical items for a sunny climate and light layers for the evening.

 - Good walking shoes are a must as you’ll be out on foot throughout the city for much of your visit.